 LAYERS UPON LAYERS (2026)

-Live Multiplayer Sand Simulation
+Multiplayer Sand Simulation

 Photos are from an installation in the lower pit of the Experimental Digital Arts space at University of California, Los Angeles.

-The music was composed by Dzidzor Amorin
+Music by Dzidzor Amorin

 Screenshot 1Screenshot 2Screenshot 3Screenshot 4Screenshot 5